zonemaster/zonemaster/README.md

 Ubuntu 16.04     | 5.22

 Zonemaster has been tested with the combination of OS and Perl version listed in the table above.
 Other versions of Perl might work.
-Earlier version of Perl than 5.14.2 will _NOT_ work.
+Perl versions earlier than 5.14.2 will _NOT_ work.

 ## Localization